shengguang2002/e-commerce-website-CSE-fp/APIDOC.md

 - **Endpoint**: `/rec/:user`
 - **Method**: GET
 - **Description**: Get recommendations for a user based on their user ID.
-It will return all of the pet uder the yser account
+It will return all of the pet under the user account
 - **Request Format**: URL parameter
   - `user` (required): The user ID to get recommendations for.
 - **Response Format**: JSON